 2.1 study site

 The study was done in Ouagadougou, across three livestock markets (Figure 1).
-These markets, dedicated to the sale of sheeps, cattles as well as goats, donkeys and horses, are key meeting points for livestock producers from the region and the country.
+These markets, dedicated to the sale of sheep, cattle as well as goats, donkeys and horses, are key meeting points for livestock producers from the region and the country.
 While their strategic position supports commercial exchanges, they face challenges related to illegal occupation and poor sanitation.
 The infrastructure is inadequate to handle the volume of animals and goods, posing hygiene and safety concerns.
 Despite these issues, they remain an important venue for transactions between pastoralists and traders.
 These markets are :

 Tanghin Livestock Market located at 12°23’32.67’’N, 01°31’50.58’’W, in the northern part of Ouagadougou.
 It offers easy access for vehicles transporting animals from the Sahelian zone.
 Its proximity to the main roads facilitates movement for both sellers and buyers.
 Covering several hundred square meters, the market offers a wide range of livestock including cattle, sheep, and goats, suited to various budgets.